Volvo estates aren't what they used to be. Jonathan Crouch checks out the second generation version of the brand's V60 mid-sized estate.

 Market and Model

 If you've looked at the various premium brand rivals targeted by this car, you'll have a pretty good idea of what to expect here when it comes to pricing.
 The V60 range sits in the same £32,000 to £40,000 bracket targeted by competitors.
-Expect the usual 'Momentum', 'R-Design' and 'Inscription' trim levels, plus a mildly SUV-like 'Cross Country' variant is planned for the future.
+Expect the usual 'Momentum', 'R-Design' and 'Inscription' trim levels, plus a mildly SUV-like 'Cross Country' 4WD variant is available in D4 guise for just over £38,000.
 Safety standards are class-leading - and most of the features come as standard across the range.

 The City Safety with Autobrake technology system uses automatic braking and detection systems to assist the driver in avoiding potential collisions, and is the only system on the market to recognise pedestrians, cyclists and large animals.
 In a world first, City Safety now also engages auto braking to mitigate oncoming collisions.
 The purchase options are innovative too.
 In certain areas of the country, customers who want an alternative to outright purchase, leasing, contract hire or finance schemes will be offered the opportunity to acquire a V60 using the new 'Care by Volvo' scheme.
 Here, there's no deposit required and you'll get a two year agreement that also includes use of another Volvo model for up to two weeks a year.